webplatform/docs-wpd/Doc_Sprints/index.md

 This person should manage the budget and funding, find a location, identify participants, arrange meals, and so on.

 ===Content Facilitator===
-This person should facilitate the content effort by guiding the creation and review of different materials, and encouraging colloboration between participation.
+This person should facilitate the content effort by guiding the creation and review of different materials, and encouraging collaboration between participants.

 ====Recommended Facilitators====
 Janet recommend Adam Hyde of FLOSS Manuals, as he has more experience at this than really anybody. (even though we won't be using FLOSS Manuals site or producing a "book" per se).
 Contact Janet for an introduction to Adam.

 ==Participants==
-We want only one representative from each steward organization, along with community volunteers; otherwise, we risk filling the room with stewards and excluding community.
-However, the volunteers should be “known” and already-engaged people; we do not plan a general open call for participants.
-Members of the WebEd CG and the MDN community would be good candidates.
+We want at best one representative from each steward organization, along with community volunteers; otherwise, we risk filling the room with stewards and excluding community.

 ==Materials==